MULTISCREEN™ Beta Arrestin Sensor Technology

 With the expanding importance of Arrestin-mediated signaling and the role of biased signaling in GPCR physiology, robust β-Arrestin assays have become a critical piece of GPCR-targeted drug development.

 First generation assays rely on tagging both the GPCR-of-interest and β-Arrestin with fusion proteins that when brought together mediate production of light.
-Multispan’s proprietary MULTISCREENTM sensor technology relies on unmodified GPCRS and thus overcomes receptor-tagging drawback of first-generation technologies, enabling high-throughput detection of beta-arrestin translocation induced by native GPCRs in vitro and in vivo.
+Multispan’s proprietary MULTISCREENTM sensor technology relies on unmodified GPCRS and thus overcomes receptor-tagging drawback of first-generation technologies, enabling high-throughput detection of β-arrestin translocation induced by native GPCRs in vitro and in vivo.

 Don’t let GPCR tagging bias your results.
 Find out how to unbias your GPCR signaling research.